This May Seem Counterintuitive

 If you are a podcaster, or have a message or fantastic product you want to share with the world, I encourage you to check out PodMatch.
 I call them a dating service for podcasters.
 Use the affiliate link and tell them, Lucinda sent you.
 Then contact me so we can set up a Story-Power chat.

 Stories are a huge part of the way humans communicate with each other.
-I think all stories are allegories where we can learn all kinds of important things, not the least of which is how to understand ourselves and others better.
+We think all stories are allegories where we can learn all kinds of important things, not the least of which is how to understand ourselves and others better.
 The best stories can be told over and over from one generation to the next and still teach great lessons.
 Emotional Intelligence and critical thinking are two of those lessons.
 Celeste and I think there are many classic movies that show us the progression of where humanity is today and we want to share them with you.

 Shakespeare was right, “All the world is a stage and all the men and women merely players.”
 The stories we tell and consume are us trying to figure out who we are, why we’re here, who we want to be, and the kind of world we want to live in.